amygurski/CodeMash-Capture-the-Flag/README.md

 OK, I didn't know the bacon cipher was a thing.
 Thanks google.

 **What I learned**
-This decoding website is great.
+The decoding website is great.
 I could just say that the first letter was C and the 2nd was M and it deciphered it: [DCode Bacon Cipher](https://www.dcode.fr/bacon-cipher).
 This was also nice for summarizing how it works: [Bacon Cipher explanation](https://github.com/mathiasbynens/bacon-cipher)

 **Solution**
 CM20-BACON-TASTES-BETTER-AT-CODEMASH